 When planning for a transition of any kind, it’s imperative to start early.
 Ideally planning should start well in advance, so that a 4th grade family is planning for a 6th grade transition; a 7th grade family is planning for a 9th grade transition; and a 10th grade family is planning for the transition to college.
 We typically start Kindergarten Readiness the spring before the application season.
-Whether the student is applying to kindergarten or college, we begin with a family meeting at the My Learning Springboard (MLS) office to discuss hopes, expectations, questions, and timing.
+Whether the student is applying to kindergarten or college, we begin with a family meeting to discuss hopes, expectations, questions, and timing.
 This approach allows for a slow and steady preparation process, which is the best way to create the most options.
 It’s easy to get caught up in the minutiae, frustration, or anxiety surrounding admissions.
 At My Learning Springboard, we choose to reframe the “task” as an opportunity, one that has the potential to provide invaluable growth for the student, as well as for the family as a whole.

 Please contact us to discuss admissions consulting and school planning for your family in more detail.
 We provide hourly or comprehensive consultation for families applying to preschool through high school, as well as college and graduate school counseling, gap year planning, and supportive pathways for young adults.
 We look forward to partnering with you and your family as you navigate an upcoming school transition or seek to optimize your child’s experience within a school or program.By Brad Hoffman, M.S.Ed.